 The Hags

-Emily Savage wrote a fantastic article about the Hags for Bust magazine in 2017, although they did receive local media attention back in the day, for example the photo below, which featured the Hags and the Jaks in the LA Times on August 10, 1984.
+Emily Savage wrote a fantastic article about the Hags for Bust magazine in 2017, although they did receive local media attention back in the day, for example the photos below, which featured the Hags and the Jaks in the LA Times on August 10, 1984.
+The article was called, “Head over heels in love with skateboarding” by Ann Japenga and gave an overview of the scene, comparing the punk variety of the Hags with a more strait-laced competitive freestyle skater, 13-year-old April Hoffman at a CASL contest in Venice.

 A recent review of the movie on YouTube called “Thrashin’ Revisited: the Daggers unlikely origins” by Bread and Cinemas, calls out the inequity.
 After acknowledging the Hags’ influence on Sacks it’s noted that, “Their visibility can be counted in fractions of seconds.
 According to Hags member, Gardia Fox from a 2017 article in Bust magazine, ‘It was a feminist statement.
 We wanted to encourage girls to skate, and show we weren’t just girlfriends of skaters.’
 Though Thrashin’ betrayed that ethos perhaps the time is ripe to film a reinvention from the women’s point of view.”